Recognizing an email phishing attack is the best way to defeat this type of fraud.

 - Contains claims about “Security Compromises” or “Security Threats” and requires immediate action by you.

-- Usually asks for you to "update" or "validate" your account promptly.
+- Usually asks you to “update” or “validate” your account promptly.

 - Often threatens some dire consequence if you do not respond, or a reward for providing information.

-to a phishing email, even if it appears urgent and is demanding a response.
+Do not reply to a phishing email, even if it appears urgent and is demanding a response.
 If you suspect that an email is a phishing attempt, the best defense is to never open it.
 If however, you have already opened it, do not reply or click on any link in the email.

 View an example of a typical phishing email.